 If you are repeatedly joining the same tables, consider revisiting your schema.
 Instead of repeatedly joining the data, it might be more performant for you to use nested repeated data to represent the relationships.
-Nested repeated data saves you the performance impact of the communication bandwidth that is required by a join.
-It also saves you the I/O costs that are incurred by repeatedly reading and writing the same data.
+Nested repeated data saves you the performance impact of the communication bandwidth that a join requires.
+It also saves you the I/O costs that you incur by repeatedly reading and writing the same data.
 For more information, see using nested and repeated fields.

-Materializing your subquery results improves performance and reduces the overall amount of data that is read and written by BigQuery.
+Materializing your subquery results improves performance and reduces the overall amount of data that BigQuery reads and writes.
 The small cost of storing the materialized data outweighs the performance impact of repeated I/O and query processing.

 Carefully consider materializing large result sets